 Professional Advisory Group (PAG, professional consultation group, committee, etc.) – group of interdisciplinary professional resource persons used by the ACPE center to provide advice and consultation on CPE center and program planning, development and program evaluation.
 Members of this group are qualified in their fields and knowledgeable about CPE.

-Professional Development — the process of improving and increasing the CPE Supervisor’s capabilities through accessing education and training opportunities found in the workplace, within the ACPE organization, other professional organizations, and/or in discussion or observation with other colleagues.
-Professional development assists in building and maintaining quality CPE Supervisors.
+Professional Development — the process of improving and increasing the CPE Certified Educator’s capabilities through accessing education and training opportunities found in the workplace, within the ACPE organization, other professional organizations, and/or in discussion or observation with other colleagues.
+Professional development assists in building and maintaining quality CPE Certified Educators.

 Professional Integration –ability to bring together various aspects of one’s personal makeup, such as cognition, affect, imagination, and direct observation, in one’s professional, pastoral, peer, and supervisory relationships.

-Program(s) – type of offering(s) for which a center is accredited: CPE Level I/Level II and/or Supervisory CPE.
+Program(s) – type of offering(s) for which a center is accredited: CPE Level I/Level II and/or Certified Educator CPE.

-Program Management – responsibility and oversight for all aspects of a CPE program, including finances, administration, clinical and accreditation issues by an ACPE Associate Supervisor or ACPE Supervisor.
+Program Management – responsibility and oversight for all aspects of a CPE program, including finances, administration, clinical and accreditation issues by an ACPE Associate Certified Educator or ACPE Certified Educator.

-Provisional Approval – approval required prior to the start of any pre-accredited center or satellite program, addition of a component site, or addition of Supervisory CPE.
+Provisional Approval – approval required prior to the start of any pre-accredited center or satellite program, the addition of a component site, or addition of Certified Educator CPE.
 This approval is given by the regional accreditation committee chair, after review of required material, and verifies that the accredited center has demonstrated its ability to comply with all ACPE standards for the proposed center/program(s).
-Provisional approval is subject to review of the regional accreditation committee and final action of the Accreditation Commission.
+Provisional approval is subject to review by the regional accreditation committee and final action of the Accreditation Commission.

-Qualified Interviewer – ACPE supervisor or other person meeting these criteria:
+Qualified Interviewer – ACPE Certified Educator or other person meeting these criteria:

 - objective as to the interests of the applicant, church, seminary, center, and CPE;